thingsboard/thingsboard.github.io/docs/iot-gateway/sigfox.md

 assignees:
 - ashvayka
 title: Sigfox IoT Extension Configuration
-description: Sigfox support for Thingsboard IoT Gateway
+description: Sigfox support for ThingsBoard IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with Sigfox extension configuration for Thingsboard IoT Gateway.
+This guide will help you to get familiar with Sigfox extension configuration for ThingsBoard IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
 We will describe extension configuration file below.